Hasan-Theyab/reading-notes/201/class-04.md

 ### Email Links

 ### mailto:
-To create a link that starts up the user's email program and addresses an email to a specified email address, you use the (<a>) element.
+To create a link that starts up the user's email program and addresses an email to a specified email address, you use the []: #(<a>) element.
 However, this time the value of the href attribute starts with mailto: and is followed by the email address you want the email to be sent to.On the right you can see that an email link looks just like any other link but, when it is clicked on, the user's email program will open a new email message and address it to the person specified in the link.

 ### Opening Links in a New Window